 COURSE OVERVIEW: YEAR THREE

-You will also take part in live broadcast exercises, as well as studying vital media marketing and data journalism tools, providing you with an all-round knowledge of the trade.
-Finally you will write a dissertation which can either be creative or theoretical.
+You will also take a deeper dive into broadcast journalism, as well as studying vital media marketing and data journalism tools, providing you with an all-round knowledge of the trade.
+Finally you will write a dissertation or produce a journalism project to show off everything you have learnt throughout your degree.